chenle02/Fox-H_Symbolic_Tools/refs/citations.md

       note         = {Accessed: 11/08/2023}
     }

-2. Conditions and conventions for the Fox H function follow from Kilbas and Saigo (2004)
+2. Conditions and conventions for the Fox H function follow from^2^

 ```{=html}
 <!-- -->